-Choose the actions, behaviour, thoughts and activities that make you happy.
+Choose the actions, behaviours, thoughts and activities that make you happy.

 Practice Positive Thinking.
 See the good in every situation.

-Take action in the direction of the thing you truly want in your life.
+Take action in the direction of the things you truly want in your life.

-Greens are rich in chlorophyll that help your body to get rid of environmental toxins and heavy metals.
+Increase your green veggies consumption.
+Greens are rich in chlorophyll and magnesium that help your body eliminate environmental’ toxins and heavy metals.

 Be more active – workout.

-when you just starting to work out it’s usually the hardest.
+Start gradually, and commit to the process.
+When you are just beginning to work out, it’s usually the hardest.

-Most of the people want to quit each time when they feel tired or stressed with other areas of life.
+Most people want to quit each time when they feel tired or stressed with other areas of life.

-Therefore the best solutions are to work out with a friend, to join the gym, or to have high self-discipline.
+Therefore the best solutions are to work out with a friend, join the gym, or have high self-discipline.

-Give your body the time for rest and you will have more energy.
+Give your body time for rest, and you will have more energy.